Rural Housing Service, USDA.

 Applicant must state the level of certification that the applicant's plans will achieve in their certification in its pre-application.

 - Participation in local green/energy efficient building standards.
-Applicants who participate in a city, county or municipality program, will receive an additional 2 points.
+Applicants who participate in a city, county or municipality program (2 points).

-(ii) Energy Conservation for Rehabilitation (maximum 55 points).
-Pre-applications for the purchase and rehabilitation of non-program MFH and related facilities in rural areas may be eligible to receive 55 points when the pre-application includes a written certification by the applicant to participate in one of the following energy efficiency programs.
+(ii) Energy Conservation for Rehabilitation.
+Pre-applications for the purchase and rehabilitation of non-program MFH and related facilities in rural areas may be eligible for scoring points when the pre-application includes a written certification by the applicant to participate in one of the following energy efficiency programs.
 Again, the certification must be accompanied by a signed affidavit by the project architect or engineer stating that the goals are achievable.
 Points will be award as follows:

 - Participation in local green/energy efficient building standards.
-Applicants who participate in a city, county or municipality program, will receive an additional 2 points.
-The applicant should be aware of and look for additional requirements that are sometimes embedded in the third-party program's rating and verification systems.
-(2 points)
+Applicants who participate in a city, county or municipality program (2 points).
+The applicant should be aware of and look for additional requirements that are Start Printed Page 32411sometimes embedded in the third-party program's rating and verification systems.

-(iii) Energy Generation (maximum 7 points).
-Pre-applications for new construction or purchase and rehabilitation of non-program multi-family projects which participate in the above mentioned programs and receive at least 20 points in the point allocations above are eligible to earn additional points for installation of on-site renewable energy sources.
+(iii) Energy Generation.
+Pre-applications for new construction or purchase and rehabilitation of non-program multi-family projects which participate in the above-mentioned programs and receive scoring points for installation of on-site renewable energy sources.
 Energy analysis of preliminary building plans using industry-recognized simulation software must document the projected total energy consumption of all of the building components and building site usage.
 Projects with an energy analysis of the preliminary or rehabilitation building plans that propose a 10 percent to 100 percent energy generation commitment (where generation is considered to be the total amount of energy needed to be generated on-site to make the building a net-zero consumer of energy) will be awarded points as follows:

-- 0 to 9 percent commitment to energy generation receives 0 points.
+- 0 to 9 percent commitment to energy generation—0 points

-- 10 to 20 percent commitment to energy generation receives 1 point.
+- 10 to 20 percent commitment to energy generation—1 point

-- 21 to 40 percent commitment to energy generation receives 2 points.
+- 21 to 40 percent commitment to energy generation—2 points

-- 41 to 60 percent commitment to energy generation receives 3 points.
+- 41 to 60 percent commitment to energy generation—3 points

-- 61 to 80 percent commitment to energy generation receives 4 points.
+- 61 to 80 percent commitment to energy generation—4 points

-- 81-100 percent or more commitment to energy generation receives 5 points.
+- 81-100 percent or more commitment to energy generation—5 points

 Projects may participate in Power Purchase Agreements or Solar Leases to achieve their on-site renewable energy generation goals provided that the financial obligations of the lease/purchase agreements are clearly documented and included in the application, and qualifying ratios continue to be achieved.

-An additional (2) points will be awarded for off-grid systems, or elements of systems, provided that at least 5 percent of on-site renewable system is off-grid.
+An additional 1 point will be awarded for off-grid systems, or elements of systems, provided that at least 5 percent of on-site renewable system is off-grid.
 See www.dsireusa.org for State and local specific incentives and regulations of energy initiatives.

-(iv) Water Conservation in Irrigation Measures (maximum 3 points).
-Projects may be awarded 3 points for the use of an engineered recycled water (gray water or storm water) for landscape irrigation covering 50 percent or more of the property's site landscaping needs.
+(iv) Water Conservation in Irrigation Measures.
+Projects may be awarded 1 point for the use of an engineered recycled water (gray water or storm water) for landscape irrigation covering 50 percent or more of the property's site landscaping needs.

-(v) Property Management Credentials (maximum 5 points).
-Projects may be awarded an additional 5 points if the designated property management company or individuals that will assume maintenance and operations responsibilities upon completion of construction work have a Credential for Green Property Management.
-Credentialing can be obtained from the National Apartment Association (NAA), National Affordable Housing Management Association, The Institute for Real Estate Management, U.S. Green Building Council's Leadership in Energy and Environmental Design for Operations and Maintenance (LEED OM), or another source with a certifiable credentialing program.
+(v) Property Management Credentials.
+Projects may be awarded 1 point if the designated property management company or individuals that will assume maintenance and operations responsibilities upon completion of construction work have a Credential for Green Property Management.
+Credentialing can be obtained from the National Apartment Association (NAA), National Affordable Housing Management Association, The Institute for Real Estate Management, U.S. Green Building LEED for Operations and Maintenance, or another source with a certifiable credentialing program.
 Credentialing must be illustrated in the resume(s) of the property management team and included with the pre-application.

 The National Office will rank all pre-applications nationwide and distribute funds to States in rank order, within funding and RA limits.
-When proposals have an equal score, preference will be given first to Indian tribes as defined in § 3560.11 and then local non-profit organizations or public bodies whose principal purposes include low-income housing that meet the conditions of § 3560.55(c) and the following conditions:
+When proposals have an equal score and not all pre-applications can be funded, preference will be given first to Indian tribes as defined in § 3560.11, then local non-profit organizations or public bodies whose principal purposes include low-income housing that meet the conditions of § 3560.55(c), and the following conditions:

 - Is not wholly or partially owned or controlled by a for-profit or limited-profit type entity;